 You could easily do all the prep as you’re making it, but sometimes it’s nice just to get a little more ahead of the game.
 Wash and chop all the veggies up to a day ahead.
 Refrigerate them until you’re ready to make the chili.

 Note: Peeled and chopped sweet potatoes tend to discolor.
 To prevent that, put them into a container, cover completely with water, and refrigerate.

 This chili is great leftover and you can freeze it, too.
 It will keep in the fridge for up to five days and in the freezer for up to a month.
 If frozen, thaw overnight in the refrigerator for best results.

 To reheat, gently heat in a saucepan on the stove.
-You can reheat in the microwave, too, in 30 second increments on high (or just select the “Reheat” button).
+Individual portions can be reheated in the microwave in 30 second increments on high (or just select the “Reheat” button).

 More yummy chili recipes

 - Easy Chicken Chili Recipe – 5 ingredients!

 - Vegetarian Chili – Stovetop or Slow Cooker